TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-22-music-stack.md

 ## Media Servers

 Add `/data/media/music/managed` as a standard music library.
-Add `/data/media/music/disorganized` as a music library but set it to prefer local metadata.
+Add `/data/media/music/disorganized` as a separate music library but set it to prefer local metadata.

 This way, singles and albums remain separated while still accessible.